ecmra/numutils/README.md

-Numerical functions in Rust, adapted from Numerical Recipes
+Numerical functions in Rust.
+Organized following chapters in Numerical Recipes, although in general the algortihms I use here do not coincide with the ones suggested there.